nejcrogelsek/react-query-tutorial/README.md

 Dependent query - is dependent on the results of another query.

+**11. react-query initialData - Initial query data**

+On react-query heroes page we have displayed different heroes.
+If we click on the hero, we see `loading` text for a moment.
+To get rid of that initial loading statement, we can set `initialData` in useSuperHeroData.tsx file.
+If we refresh detail page, the loading button will show because we don't have any initial data at the start, because we skipped the fetch all super heroes query.

 ## Available Scripts

 In the project directory, you can run: